Kaasjongetje/CounterPWA/README.md

 13. Now you just need to register the serviceworker in src/main.ts Just note that the way how this is set up, you can't use the sw in dev mode so it'll throw an error because of that each time

+14. If you want to deploy the app, you need to deploy it from the dist folder and then everything should work.
+Also, you might need to remove dist from your gitignore